 Then, based on those categories, under the proposed rule, USCIS officers would look at duration and amount of benefits received and consider the immigrant to have reached the threshold for being considered inadmissible as a public charge if he or she has, for him- or herself:

 Under the proposed rule, additional negative factors would include a large family size, having a health condition without private health insurance, and being under 18 or over 65.
 On the other hand, positive factors would include having a household income between 125% and 250% of the Federal Poverty Guidelines ($31,375 to $62,750 for a family of 4 as of 2016; and an income over 250% would be a “strongly weighted positive factor.”
 Additionally, receiving benefits for one’s United States citizen children would not be considered in the calculation of use of benefits, whether monetized or non-monetized.
 Certain benefits granted only to refugees would also not be included.

 This proposed rule change by DHS follows a revision by the U.S. Department of State (DOS) to the Foreign Affairs Manual (the “FAM”) back in January of this year.
 That revision changed the way consular officers process immigrant visa applications for persons seeking lawful permanent residence from outside the country.
 For more information about that revision and what it means to be considered a “public charge,” please see our June 2018 blog post on the new FAM guidance, available here.

-If you are already a client of Joseph Law Firm seeking or planning to seek lawful permanent residence, an extension of stay, or a change in your current status, please contact your attorney as soon as possible to discuss your particular case.
-If you are not represented by Joseph Law Firm and have questions about your eligibility under this proposed rule or about your immigration status, please contact our office at (303) 297-9171 to schedule a consultation so we can review your case and your options.
+If you are already a client of Joseph & Hall P.C. seeking or planning to seek lawful permanent residence, an extension of stay, or a change in your current status, please contact your attorney as soon as possible to discuss your particular case.
+If you are not represented by Joseph & Hall P.C. and have questions about your eligibility under this proposed rule or about your immigration status, please contact our office at (303) 297-9171 to schedule a consultation so we can review your case and your options.